-The use of a SMART WATCH to circumvent these rules will count as a violation of the cell phone policy.
-A student that continues to violate the cell phone policy will also lose the privilege of having a SMART WATCH at school.
+The use of a smartwatch to circumvent this policy (e.g., texting, calling, or accessing apps) will be considered a violation of the cell phone policy.
+A student who continues to violate the cell phone policy may also lose the privilege of bringing a smartwatch to school.